Post

 🧭 Overview

-This case study outlines the end-to-end UX design process for transforming a legacy Windows-based Point of Sale (POS) system into a scalable, cross-platform POS platform for a European retail service provider.
+This case study outlines the end-to-end UX design process for transforming a legacy Windows-based Point of Sale (POS) system into a scalable, cross-platform POS platform for a Scandinavian retail service provider.

-The redesign aimed to improve speed, usability, and scalability, aligning with modern retail needs while minimizing disruption to ongoing store operations.
+The redesign focused on improving speed, usability, and scalability while ensuring minimal disruption to ongoing store operations.

-The leadership sought a modern, cloud-ready POS that could unify operations, reduce errors, and support multiple devices (desktop, tablet, and mobile terminals).
+Leadership sought a modern, cloud-ready POS capable of unifying operations, reducing errors, and supporting desktop, tablet, and mobile terminals to support mobility.

 🎯 Objective